 Pros: April represents one of your last chances to get a deal on a cruise before the busy summer sailing season.
 Discounts and deals are still available up until about mid-May, giving you the chance to save a bundle on a trip compared to sailing just a month or two later.
 As well, the threat of snow is diminished in northern parts of the United States and hurricane season isn’t here yet for port cities.

 Cons: After Spring Break, it’s back to school and work for most people.
 That means many have a tough time taking a trip at this time a year.
-That’s unfortunate because April is the “Goldilocks” of cruise months — it features affordable prices, good weather, and is before hurricane season gets cranked up, adding a wildcard to travel in the Caribbean.
+That’s unfortunate because April is the “Goldilocks” of cruise months for the Caribbean — it features affordable prices, good weather, and is before hurricane season gets cranked up, which always adds a wildcard to travel in the Caribbean.

 Taking a Cruise in May